MiroShark/x402aff/README.md

 </div>

 ---

+<b>Give the apps that send you paying users a cut - enforced on-chain, at settlement, with no facilitator of your own to run.</b>

 If you sell an API behind an [x402](https://x402.org) paywall, this splits each payment so the builder whose app drove it earns a share (default **10%**).
 The cut